 The Court will pair admitted mentees with a mentor judge.
 The mentor judge will help demystify the judicial appointment process, answer questions about the judicial application and vetting process, and suggest new skills and experiences to improve the mentee's suitability for appointment.

-Yes, the application must be received by October 31 to be considered for the next year's Judicial Mentor Program.
+Yes, the application must be received between September 1 - October 31 to be considered for the next year's Judicial Mentor Program.
 The mentorship period will begin on January 1 and last for one calendar year or until submission of a judicial application, whichever occurs sooner.

 Judicial Mentor Program mentees must possess the following qualifications: